-The Trustees in 2022 liquidated its investment portfolio with Investee and moved investment funds to a Cazenove, based on an Environmentally focused strategy.
-Liquidated funds were held as 'cash' as of 31st December 2022.

-Trustees reviewed and approved the Investment policies for these funds in June 2023.
+The Trustees in 2022 liquidated its investment portfolio with Investec and moved investment funds to Cazenove, based on an environmentally-focused strategy.
+Trustees reviewed and approved the Investment policies for these funds in June 2024.
 The Charity has appointed Cazenove to provide a discretionary portfolio management service.
-The investment objective is for a long-term positive return and is a balance between income and capital growth, generated with a low - moderate level of risk, and the interest generated by the income.
+The investment objective is for a long-term positive return and is a balance between income and capital growth, generated with a low-moderate level of risk, and the interest generated by the income.

-The investment objective of the Golden

-Jubilee Award is for a long-term positive return and is a balance between income and capital growth generated, with a moderate level of risk, and the interest generated by the income.
-The investment objective of the SOM Portfolio is for a long-term positive return and is to maximise capital growth with a low -moderate level of risk.
-The performance in the financial year was affected by fluctuations in the stock market but was generally in line with expectations with a modest growth.
-Trustees annually review performance and appetite for risk and there was no change in risk level views in 2023.
+The investment objective of the Golden Jubilee Award is for a long-term positive return and is a balance between income and capital growth generated, with a moderate level of risk, and the interest generated by the income.
+The investment objective of the SOM Portfolio is for a long-term positive return and is to maximise capital growth with a low-moderate level of risk.
+The performance in the financial year was affected by fluctuations in the stock market but was generally in line with expectations for modest growth.
+Trustees annually review performance and appetite for risk and there was no change in risk level views in 2024.